wrbs/partii-project/README.md

 helps a lot.

-However, in most development iterations you can probably get away with only rebuilding the runtime.
+## During development

+After making changes to only the JIT you can rebuild only the runtime componenet of OCaml by running:

+    make

 ## Using OPAM

 To create a switch with the JIT version of the compiler run

+    cd src
     opam switch create .
     opam install .